 - When the charge cycle is interrupted, the charge controller will resume charging at the beginning of the multi-stage algorithm. - The exit current threshold mechanism can be disabled by setting the amp-hour capacity to zero.
 In this case, absorption will only exit when the absorption timer expires. - Charge current during the equalize state (an optional state not shown in the figures) is normally limited to a maximum of 10% of the programmed amp-hour capacity setting.
-If this setting is programmed to 0 Ah, the charge current during equalize is limited to what is programmed for the maximum current limit of the charge controller (the default is 80 A for Conext MPPT 80 600, and 100 A for Conext MPPT 100 600). - Synchronized charge states are active when there is a Conext XW+ or XW Pro Inverter/Charger and one or more additional charging devices, such as one or more charge controllers, connected in the battery system and a common Xanbus network. - The first charging device to enter bulk causes all other Xanbus connected devices to enter bulk. - The first charging device to enter absorption causes all other Xanbus connected devices to enter absorption. - The last Conext XW+ or XW Pro Inverter/Charger that is ready to exit absorption triggers all Xanbus connected devices to exit absorption.
+If this setting is programmed to 0 Ah, the charge current during equalize is limited to what is programmed for the maximum current limit of the charge controller (the default is 60 A. - Synchronized charge states are active when there is a Conext XW+ or XW Pro Inverter/Charger and one or more additional charging devices, such as one or more charge controllers, connected in the battery system and a common Xanbus network. - The first charging device to enter bulk causes all other Xanbus connected devices to enter bulk. - The first charging device to enter absorption causes all other Xanbus connected devices to enter absorption. - The last Conext XW+ or XW Pro Inverter/Charger that is ready to exit absorption triggers all Xanbus connected devices to exit absorption.